shotgunsoftware/tk-framework-desktopclient/README.md

 ## Build the vendors folder

-In order to re-build the vendors folder, you need to run the `vendors.sh` script.
+In order to re-build the Vendors folder, you need to run the `vendors.sh` on mac and on linux and the `vendors.bat` script on Windows.
+The `python` need to resolve to a valid Python2 interpreter and `python3` need to resolve to a valid Pyhton3 interpreter.